Outside Help · Misunderstandings · Anchor

 This page is the anchor page for Hub 1.
 It sits before comparison pages and before provider selection.

 On the Atlas map, it connects directly to Role Bias and Neutral Triage.
-Hub 1 names the rooms.
-Hub 2 explains why each room naturally sees a different problem.
+Hub 1 names the categories.
+Hub 2 explains why each category naturally sees a different problem.
 Hub 7 asks whether the buyer has named the decision layer before choosing any room at all.

 Outside Help Market Map layer-fit infographic A four-step map showing market pressure, problem layer, best first room, and the risk of choosing the wrong room.
 Hub 1 layer-fit map Quote-worthy diagnostic